alexhovick/ShopZoneCS350/DOCUMENTS/Documents/Milestone-1/Design/Design.md

 ### Web Framework and Language

-I selected Django because I have years of experience using it.
+I selected React.js because it was the only web framework that someone in our group has used.

 ### Status Video